Project Lead The Way

-Tuesday, February 27th, Quince Orchard HS was recognized as a Project Lead The Way (PLTW) Distinguished School 2017-2018 for providing broad access to transformative learning opportunities for students through PLTW Engineering.
-It is one of just 133 high schools across the U.S. to receive this honor.
+Twice Quince Orchard HS has been recognized as a Project Lead The Way (PLTW) Distinguished School 2017-2018 and 2020-2021 for providing broad access to transformative learning opportunities for students through PLTW Engineering.
+Both times QO was one of just over 100 high schools across the U.S. to receive this honor.
 PLTW is a nonprofit organization that serves millions of K-12 students and teachers in over 10,500 schools across the U.S.

 What courses does QO offer?